 I also wanted to use frozen chicken breasts, but I wanted to use them without having to defrost them first.
 I was inspired by Frieda’s From Frozen to Fabulous in 12 Minutes: BBQ Chicken.
 Cooking them in the pressure cooker allows you to avoid defrosting and results in moist, tender, flavorful chicken.
 Perfect for any recipe.

-I froze the taco meat in 1/2 cup portions in quart size Freezer Ziplocs.
+I froze the chicken taco filling in 1/2 cup portions in quart size freezer Ziploc bags.
 The perfect amount for one individual serving.